MaterializeInc/materialize/doc/user/content/transform-data/patterns/rules-engine.md

     parent: 'sql-patterns'
 ---

-SQL queries can be used as "rules" to evaluate which data in a dataset meet those rules.
+A rules engine is a powerful way to make decisions based on data.
-Materialize can automatically update these query results for real-time, rules-based alerting.
+With Materialize, you can execute those rules continuously.

-Rule execution use cases can have many thousands of rules, so it's not practical to have a separate query for each rule.
+Rule execution use cases can have many thousands of rules, so it's sometimes impractical to have a separate SQL view for each one.

-Fortunately there is a pattern to address this need without creating zillions of separate views.
+Fortunately there is a pattern to address this need without having to create and manage many separate views.
-If your rules are simple enough to be expressed as data (i.e. not arbitrary SQL), then you can use lateral joins to implement a rules execution engine.
+If your rules are simple enough to be expressed as data (i.e. not arbitrary SQL), then you can use `LATERAL` joins to implement a rules execution engine.

 ## Hands-on Example